Scattering of Carriers by Charged Dislocations in Semiconductors: Theoretical Formulation

 \section{Theoretical Formulation}

-We start from the Boltzmann equation within the linear response regime\cite{ziman}.
-Then upto first order in electric field, the perturbed distribution function may symbolically be written as $f_{\bf k}=f_{0{k}}+\phi_{\bf k}$, where $\phi_{\bf k}$ is deviation from an equilibrium distribution in presence of a perturbing external electric field ${\bf F}$.
+Let us start from the Boltzmann equation within the linear response regime.\cite{ziman} Then up to the first order in electric field, the perturbed distribution function may symbolically be written as $f_{\bf k}=f_{0{k}}+\phi_{\bf k}$, where $\phi_{\bf k}$ is deviation from an equilibrium distribution in presence of a perturbing external electric field ${\bf F}$.
 In absence of a thermal gradient and a magnetic field, the linearized Boltzmann equation for carriers described by spherical parabolic band reduces to

-$W_{\bf k, k^{\prime}}$ is the transition rate between initial and final plane wave states, ${\bf k }$ and ${\bf k^{\prime}}$, in presence of the scattering potential given by equation (\ref{real space potential}).
+$W_{\bf k, k^{\prime}}$ is the transition rate between initial and final plane wave states, ${\bf k }$ and ${\bf k^{\prime}}$, in presence of the scattering potential given by Eq. (\ref{real space potential}).
 For scattering from charged dislocations, the scattering rate is given by $W_{\bf k, k^{\prime}} = \delta(k_z-k^\prime_z)\delta(k-k^\prime)g(|{\bf k}^\prime_\perp-{\bf k}_\perp|)$. $g(|{\bf k}^\prime_\perp-{\bf k}_\perp|)$ is the part depending on only a function of in-plane momenta (shown below).
 Thus (a) collisions are elastic, (b) the components of the incident electron's momenta which are parallel and perpendicular to the dislocation line are separately conserved, (c) no electric field develops along the dislocation axis, i.e. ${\bf F\cdot k}={\bf F}_\perp\cdot{\bf k}_\perp$.
 This immediately implies that no relaxation time can be defined along the direction parallel to the dislocations' axis.
 In other words, for time independent electric field, there is no steady state solution to the Boltzmann equation if the collision term is zero.
 Nevertheless, one may physically argue that $1/\tau_{z}=0$.
-The argument is clear within the variational formalism\cite{ziman} where one defines the sample resistivity in terms of the Joule-heat dissipated due to a finite current.
-With constraints (a)-(c) in mind, we shall choose a $\phi_{\bf k}$ which solves the Boltzmann's equation {\em exactly}.
+The argument is clear within the variational formalism where one defines the sample resistivity in terms of the Joule-heat dissipated due to a finite current (see appendix).\cite{ziman} With constraints (a)-(c) in mind, we shall choose a $\phi_{\bf k}$ which solves the linearized Boltzmann's equation {\em exactly}.
 Ansatz: